My Principles So Far

 Treat others like yourself, and treat yourself like others.

-Stay honest, with yourself and others.
+Stay honest, both with yourself and others.

 Everyone else knows things you don’t.

-Those who live by litigation, die by litigation.
+Those who live by litigation die by litigation.

 Family/Friends